elenderg/PAL-1000/instruções de compilação.md

 `Clear the type's cooking flag.`

-`We use the "cooking flag" to make sure we don't run into ourselves when we're chasing down types.
-It's okay, for example, to have a nickname` be a name` and a name` be a string`, but you can't have a nickname` be a name` and a name` be a nickname`.`
+We use the "`cooking flag`" to make sure we don't run into ourselves when we're chasing down types.
+It's okay, for example, to have a `nickname be a name` and `a name be a string`, but you can't have a `nickname be a name` and `a name be a nickname`.

 108. Fourth Pass: See what we can do with all the optional information our types might have tacked on to them: